 Anytime “the absolute maximum” amount of security is needed, there is going to be something of a trade-off in network usability.
 The easier it is for people within the organization to access information, the potential for intrusion is going to be higher.

 Many vulnerability scanners will rate identified vulnerabilities on a scale.
 While this differs from software to software, the idea is the same.
-Each vulnerability is given a rank in order to help administrators determine which flaws must be closed and which flaws can potentially be left open.
+Each vulnerability check is given a rank to help administrators determine which flaws must be closed and which flaws can potentially be left open.
 Closing every single hole in a network is almost impossible, and even if it were possible the severely hampered usability of the network is likely not worth “perfect security.”